evilsoft/crocks/src/First/README.md

 `First` can be constructed with either a value or a `Maybe` instance.
 Any value passed to the constructor will be wrapped in a `Just` to represent a non-empty instance of `First`.
-Any `Maybe` passed to the constructor will be lifted as is, allowing the ability to "choose" an value based on some disjunction.
+Any `Maybe` passed to the constructor will be lifted as is, allowing the ability to "choose" a value based on some disjunction.

 While most `Monoid`s only provide a [`valueOf`](#valueof) function used for extraction, `Last` takes advantage of its underlying `Maybe` to provide an